The moment she was told that her daughter was missing, Stephanie Johnson was sure she was dead.

 Anne-Christine didn’t have a car, so Stephanie took on the responsibility of shuttling Julian back and forth.
 Otherwise, though, Anne-Christine saw her family and friends less and less as she settled into her new life, and they found their sporadic visits with her disturbing, they say.

 In early 2012, for example, Nigia and Brett threw a party for their newborn that Anne-Christine and Shaun attended with Roland.
 At one point, Nigia recalls, Anne-Christine was changing Roland’s diaper on the nursery floor when Shaun, complaining that she was taking too long, kicked her in the rear.

 “I said to him, ‘What was that?’”

 “And he said, ‘That’s how love works.’”

-By the time Roland turned one, Anne-Christine and Shaun had run out of money and were living at Debbie’s.
-About six months later, on November 14, 2012, the couple married in a simple ceremony officiated by a friend of Shaun’s that Anne-Christine’s family and friends only learned about afterwards.
+By the summer of 2012, Anne-Christine and Shaun had run out of money, and in October they moved into Debbie’s.
+About a month later, on November 14, 2012, the couple married in a simple ceremony officiated by a friend of Shaun’s that Anne-Christine’s family and friends only learned about afterwards.